How Our Life Purpose Has Been Reduced To Social Media Likes

 The Biting Teeth Of Social Media

-What this does, is displays the role that social media has on those who are lonely, or the vulnerable such as teenagers, who are still searching for identity.
+What this does, is displays the role social media has on those who are lonely, or the vulnerable such as teenagers, who are still searching for identity.

-What’s known, is that 92% percent of those young adults who go online on a daily basis, usually on social media, is to gauge their personal worthiness.
+What’s known, is 92% percent of those young adults who go online on a daily basis, usually on social media, is to gauge their personal worthiness.

 This is where they search for, and find their sense of identity, which is an extremely important part of their personal development.